 It’s always brunch time at Penny University.
 You could pick anything on their brunch menu and be amazed at how good of a place Penny University is for brunch.
 The menu is varied and suitable for everyone whether you like a big eater or a light muncher.

-Penny University is most well known for their eggs.
-Exotic and different, their Turkish Eggs ($8.50) are available every day.
-The Turkish Eggs is simple yet sophisticated.
-With two perfectly poached eggs surrounded by a blanket of lightly whipped yogurt, there is a smoothness like no other.
-Topped with homemade Moroccan Harissa sauce and oregano leaves on a sourdough toast, the Turkish Eggs exceeds all expectations.
+Penny University is most well known for its eggs.
+Exotic and different, their Turkish Eggs (S$8.50) are available every day.
+The Turkish Eggs are simple yet sophisticated.
+With two perfectly poached eggs surrounded by a blanket of lightly whipped yoghurt, there is a smoothness like no other.
+Topped with homemade Moroccan Harissa sauce and oregano leaves on a sourdough toast, the Turkish Eggs exceeded all expectations.

-During the weekends, there is the special Baked Moroccan Eggs ($16).
+During the weekends, there are the special Baked Moroccan Eggs (S$16).
 The spicy beef chorizo is deliciously salty.
-The saltiness is balanced by the freshness and sweetness of the tomatoes which is then covered with a layer of baked egg.
-The Baked Moroccan Eggs is a definite must try.
+The saltiness was balanced by the freshness and sweetness of the tomatoes which is then covered with a layer of baked egg.
+The Baked Moroccan Eggs is a definite must-try.

 The Reading Room is a nice and cosy place to have brunch at.
 With a variety of brunch options to choose from, you can have your brunch however you like.
 Sweet or savoury, big or small.
 Most importantly, they serve brunch until really late.
 Where else can you find a brunch place that serves brunch up until 9pm?

-The Paleo Breakfast ($22.80) is really good, especially if you’re on the paleo diet.
-The salmon is tender yet crispy at the edges and the poached eggs ooze yoke-like goodness.
-The mushrooms are really smooth and strong in taste as well.
-The strong taste is balanced by the garden of rocket leaves.
-There’s something about this dish that screams healthy.
+The Paleo Breakfast (S$22.80) is really good, especially if you’re on the paleo diet.
+The salmon was tender yet crispy at the edges and the poached eggs oozed yolk-y goodness.
+The mushrooms were really smooth and strong in taste as well.
+The strong taste was balanced by the garden of rocket leaves.
+There’s something about this dish that screamed healthy.

-The one thing you have to try at Free the Robot is the Mashed Eggs and Smoked Salmon Croissant ($8).
-Although the bread doesn’t look anything like a croissant, it certainly tastes like it just without the flaky texture.
-Unique in its own way, the mashed eggs melt in your mouth and keeps you wanting more.
+The one thing you have to try at Free The Robot is the Mashed Eggs And Smoked Salmon Croissant (S$8).
+Although the bread doesn’t look anything like a croissant, it certainly tasted like it just without the flaky texture.
+Unique in its own way, the mashed eggs melted in my mouth and kept me wanting more.

-If you’re really getting your brunch on, the Big Brekky ($15) is probably a more appropriate brunch meal to go for.
-The eggs are once again absolutely marvellous and the bacon (did somebody say bacon?!) is crispy beyond your wildest imagination!
+If you’re really getting your brunch on, the Big Brekky (S$15) is probably a more appropriate brunch meal to go for.
+The eggs were once again absolutely marvellous and the bacon (did somebody say bacon?!) is crispy beyond your wildest imagination!

 Run by a young couple who aim to provide quality comfort food that will not hurt your wallet, Common Chefs Cafe serves dishes that will keep you coming back for more.

 The brunch menu is pretty simple.
 Indeed, there is nothing sexy about it.
-From eggs benedicts to frittatas, the menu is predictable.
+From eggs benedict to frittata‘s, the menu is predictable.
 However, simplicity is the key here.
 Why would you fix something that ain’t broke right?

-The Messy Breakfast ($17) is a must try.
-The scrambled eggs are slightly runny and are infused with truffle oil making them different.
-The English muffin is toasty and warm and goes perfectly with the mushy scrambled eggs.
-The softness of the scrambled eggs and the sweet potatoes is then contrasted with the strong taste of the bacon-wrapped pineapples and oxford sausages.
+The Messy Breakfast (S$17) is a must-try.
+The scrambled eggs were slightly runny and are infused with truffle oil making them different.
+The English muffin was toasty and warm and goes perfectly with the mushy scrambled eggs.
+The softness of the scrambled eggs and the sweet potatoes contrasted with the strong taste of the bacon-wrapped pineapples and Oxford sausages.

-As for those who prefer a more Western brunch, the Creamy Mushroom on Sourdough Toast ($14 without the scrambled eggs and $17 with the scrambled eggs)is a must order.
-The mushrooms are amazingly fragrant and complement the texture of the mushy scrambled eggs.
-Sitting atop of a sourdough toast, the mushrooms also add flavour to the bread.
+As for those who prefer a more Western brunch, the Creamy Mushroom On Sourdough Toast (S$14 without the scrambled eggs and S$17 with the scrambled eggs)is a must-order.
+The mushrooms were amazingly fragrant and complement the texture of the mushy scrambled eggs.
+Sitting atop of a sourdough toast, the mushrooms also added flavour to the bread.

-Located in Bukit Timah, Rise and Grind Coffee Co. prides itself on excellent coffee and heartfelt service and its brunch experience is evidence of all its goals it hopes to achieve.
+Located in Bukit Timah, Rise and Grind Coffee Co. prides itself on excellent coffee and heartfelt service, and its brunch experience is evidence of all its hard work.
 Served until 3pm, the brunch menu is pretty extensive.
 You will be spoiled for choices.

-The Italian Job ($18) is something you should try at least once during your visit or visits to Rise and Grind Coffee Co.
-Found only at Rise and Grind Coffee Co., the Italian Job is to die for.
-With fatty Prosciutto di Parma sheltered by shredded mozzarella, poached eggs and a tomato salad, the Italian Job is an unforgettable gastronomic experience.
+The Italian Job (S$18) is something you should try at least once during your visit or visits to Rise and Grind Coffee Co.
+Found only at Rise and Grind Coffee Co., The Italian Job is to die for.
+With fatty Prosciutto di Parma sheltered by shredded mozzarella, poached eggs and a tomato salad, The Italian Job is an unforgettable gastronomic experience.

-If you aren’t feeling very adventurous and are not into raw food then go for the Rancheros ($16) or Pulled Pork Benedict ($15).
+If you aren’t feeling very adventurous and are not into raw food then go for the Rancheros (S$16) or Pulled Pork Benedict (S$15).
 The latter in particular is awesomely drenched in apple cider hollandaise!

 Yet another spot to satisfy brunch cravings, Fuel Plus+ is found in a quiet neighbourhood of Telok Blangah at the foot of Mount Faber.
 While many brunch places have menus that lack variety and imagination, Fuel Plus+ is a delightful exception that is worth a visit.

-The Fuel Me Up ($18) is a baked egg dish that clearly draws inspiration from the Middle-Eastern Shashuska.
+The Fuel Me Up (S$18) is a baked egg dish that clearly draws inspiration from the Middle-Eastern Shashuska.